anjaysahoo/frontend-interview/1-important-concept/07-react/readme.md

 ```

 We will have same effect if we directly write same code directly in `Header` component.
-So need to confuse how `onlineStatus` value is updated dynamically when we toggle between
+So need not to confuse how `onlineStatus` value is updated dynamically when we toggle between
 `online` and `offline` status through our browser dev tools
 ![img_4.png](img_4.png)